Lower Saxony – Scotland

 Who is in charge of the health, accident and personal liability insurance?

 Insurance is not included in the fellowship benefits.
-Please take out insurance at your own expense – if you do so, please provide us with proof that all necessary insurance policies are in place before you start your stay abroad.
+Please take out insurance at your own expense, should you need it.

 Can I be accompanied by my family during the research stay?

-Of course, your family can travel with you and your host institution – if informed in due time – will try to provide assistance regarding their stay abroad.
+Your family can travel with you.
+Your host institution – if informed in due time – may be able provide assistance regarding their stay abroad.
 However, please contact the relevant offices yourself well in advance of your trip in order to plan your family’s stay in the host region.
+No additional financial support for your family to accompany you during your research stay abroad is provided as part of the fellowship.

 4. RESEARCH STAY ABROAD